operational definitions

 The fix in ourselves is the same, and harder.

-It means building deliberate channels back to first principles.
-It means treating settled questions as open questions.
 It means accepting that the deepest error might live in the shallowest layer—in something you decided so long ago you no longer experience it as a decision.
+Your earliest experiences set parameters that still constrain everything built on top of them.

 The gradient wants to vanish.
 Depth wants to forget.
+This is the default, the path of least resistance.